junxit/us-congress-bills-119/metadata.md

 - 2025-09-08 — Placed on the Union Calendar, Calendar No. 200.
 - 2025-09-08 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-243, Part I.
 - 2025-09-08 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-243, Part I.
+- 2025-09-09 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.